Emon526/Calculator/README.md

 # Calculator
-A Android studio project written in java
+An  Android studio project written in java